-October 31, 2011
+October 15, 2012

 1Address: CPB, P.O.
 Box 80510, 2508GM The Hague, the Netherlands.
-E-mail:peter.broer@gmail.com.
+E-mail: peter.broer@gmail.com.
 The research reported in this document was partly funded by the Dutch ministry of Social Affairs and Employment and by Netspar.
-I would like to thank Lans Bovenberg, Casper van Ewijk, Bas Jacobs, Adri Moons, Ward Romp, Alfonso Sánchez Martín and seminar participants at Tilburg University and Netspar workshops for useful comments on earlier versions of this paper.
+I thank Lans Bovenberg, Harald van Brummelen, Casper van Ewijk, Bas Jacobs, Fabian Kindermann, Adri Moons, Ward Romp, Alfonso Sánchez Martín, Ed Westerhout and seminar participants at CPB, Netspar workshops, Tilburg University, and the European Economic Association for useful comments on earlier versions of this paper.
 All remaining errors are my own.